barryclark/jekyll-now/BTH-Wiki.md

 - This methods returns a list of ImportEntry structures
 - Each Import entry structure has the following components:
 	1. Library
-    2. FunctionImports -> this is a list of lists containing [ImportFunctionName, FunctionRva]
+    2. FunctionImports -> this is a list of lists containing [ImportFunctionName, Thunk Address]

 SectionHeaders()